RatedPower/backend-coding-test/README.md

 Develop the necessary functionalities for the application to be able to perform the following requests:

-- **GET** http request that returns a list of all tasks stored in the database.
+- **GET** http request that returns a list of tasks stored in the database.
    - Order results by priority or creation date.
    - Filter results by priority and/or completion.
 - **GET** http request that returns a specific task by their ID.